ska-sa/spead2/doc/cpp-recv.rst

    :members: emplace_reader, stop, stop_received, flush, heap_ready

-A potentially more convenient interface is :cpp:class:`spead2::recv::ring_stream\<T>`, which places received heaps into a fixed-size thread-safe ring buffer.
+A potentially more convenient interface is :cpp:class:`spead2::recv::ring_stream\<Ringbuffer>`, which places received heaps into a fixed-size thread-safe ring buffer.
 Another thread can then pull from this ring buffer in a loop.
-The template parameter selects a ring buffer implementation.
-A light-weight choice using C++11 condition variables is :cpp:class:`spead2::ringbuffer_cond\<spead2::recv::live_heap>`.
-A heavier-weight alternative that can be connected to :cpp:func:`select`-like functions is :cpp:class:`spead2::ringbuffer_semaphore\<spead2::recv::live_heap>`.
+The template parameter selects the ringbuffer implementation.
+The default is a good light-weight choice, but if you need to use :cpp:func:`select`-like functions to wait for data, you can use :cpp:class:`spead2::ringbuffer\<spead2::recv::live_heap, spead2::semaphore_fd, spead2::semaphore>`.

 .. doxygenclass:: spead2::recv::ring_stream